-"It was tough economic times, but we specialize in consumables that were not highly expensive," Morgal explains of their product line, which has a high-end cost nowhere for months, and it was time to shut it down.
-But just as the laboratory light was being turned off, a bulb clicked on in
+"It was tough economic times, but we specialize in consumables that were not highly expensive," Morgal explains of their product line, which has a high-end cost around \$5.

-An aquatic biology professor at Bemidji State, Cloutman was working with Bemidjibased Northland Tackle to test attractants that could be imbedded into lures, enticing largemouth bass and other species to hold around \$5.
 "We figured with high unemployment, people would have more time to fish."
 Their figuring proved correct.
 The company grew to a record 147 employees last summer and started looking for ways to sustain growth.